Where to pick your own in Bucks & Oxon

 Grove Farm, near Aylesbury

-Just on the border with Beds, this farm has just opened for the PYO season, boasting 80 acres and over 30 different fruits and vegetables to pick, though currently the focus is strawberries.
-There’s no need to book ahead, and you pay £5.50 for a punnet to fill or £15 for a 6 lb box.
-The farm is near the impressive Ivinghoe Beacon, which promises epic panoramic views if you hike to the top.
+Just on the border with Beds, this farm boasts 80 acres and over 30 different fruits and vegetables to pick, though currently the focus is strawberries, blackcurrants, new potatoes and green onions.
+Bring your own packaging for free, and the farm will donate money to charity for every basket, punnet or bag saved (although you can buy directly from the farm if you forget).
+Want to make a day of it?
+Head for the nearby Ivinghoe Beacon, which promises epic panoramic views if you hike to the top.

 Howe Farm Flowers, near Thame

-PYO isn’t just about fruit: at Howe Farm in Dorton you can pick your own beautiful bouquets of seasonal flowers, all hand-sown and sustainably nurtured.
-Available from April-October, visitors can either simply spend an hour picking blooms in lovely zinc buckets (£20), or upgrade to include a pot of tea and homemade cake in the garden once the buckets are full, for £55.
+PYO isn’t just about fruit: at Howe Farm in Dorton you can pick your own beautiful bouquets of seasonal flowers, all hand-sown and sustainably nurtured (in fact, we love from so much, we asked for Howe Farm Flowers for the Muddy Awards 2022!).
+Available from April-October, visitors can either simply spend an hour picking blooms in lovely zinc buckets (£22.50 for up to 35 stems), or upgrade to include a pot of tea and homemade cake in the garden once the buckets are full, £60 for two people.
 Booking ahead is essential for both.

 Green and Gorgeous Flowers, near Wallingford